-PH-06/Youth wellness program

-1.10 Mental Health Services

-Community grants
+Project Identification Number / Project Name: PH-06/Youth wellness program Funding Amount: \$500,000 Project Expenditure Category: 1.10 Mental Health Services Implementation Strategy: Community grants

 Apply evidence-based strategies to increase protective factors and reduce risk factors for health and wellness among youth who have experienced social isolation, loss of a caregiver, interruptions in education or other negative consequences of the COVID-19 pandemic.
 Neighborhood and organization-level data and input from the target population should drive the programmatic approaches to youth development that the funding supports.
-Focusing on risk and protective factors aligns with decades of primary prevention research of youth served % of clients reporting improved health and wellness
+Focusing on risk and protective factors aligns with decades of primary prevention research of youth served

-Evidence Level: Moderate Studies show a large students have experienced isolation during the COVID-19 pandemic.
+Studies show a large students have experienced isolation during the COVID-19 pandemic.
 The State of Young People during COVID-19